Please enter valid ZIP

 If you have an inoperable vehicle in California and it will not be in any of the places listed above, you can apply for non-operational status on the car and pay a planned non-operation (PNO) fee.
 Once this status is placed on a vehicle’s record, it remains until you decide to operate the car and pay registration renewal fees.

 Another example is in Connecticut.
 In Connecticut, if you do not want to pay insurance on a car that is inoperable or being stored, you must turn in your plates to the DMV and request that they be put on “hold.”
 At that time, you may drop insurance coverage on the vehicle.
-When you are going to drive the car once again, you would need to inform the CT DMV and get insurance on the vehicle.
+When you are going to drive the car once again, you would need to inform the Connecticut DMV and get insurance for your vehicle.

 Check with your state’s Department of Motor Vehicles to determine what state laws allow for in your situation.
-Do not take off insurance without contacting your DMV and likely turning in your registration and plates.
-If you do take off insurance without turning in your plates and registration, then many states will cite you and penalize you for a lapse in insurance.
+Do not cancel your auto insurance without contacting the DMV and canceling your registration.
+If you cancel your insurance before your registration, many states will cite you and penalize you for a lapse in insurance.

-If you do not plan to keep registration or insurance on a vehicle you do not drive, you will also need to find out from the DMV where you can park this car.
-You will need to have it in storage, your own garage or a private driveway since unregistered and uninsured cars are not usually allowed even parked on public roadways.
+If you do not plan to keep registration or insurance on a vehicle you do not drive, you will need to find out from the DMV where you can park this car.
+You must have it stored, garaged or in a private driveway or on private property since unregistered and uninsured vehicles cannot be parked on public roads.

 Still have a question?
 Ask our experts